saidbyced/bank_tech_test/Documentation/notes.md

 - print statement e.g. account.print_statement

 Order of tests: statement, deposit, withdraw.
 This way can use statement to see result of deposit and withdraw.

+Since it is a banking app, I imply that a it should confirm when making a deposit or withdrawl for user reassurance.